-RTC is feasible where it proves that flexible redistribution of water in space and time contributes to the fulfilment of the specified operational objectives based on economically- and technically-sound solutions.
-Accordingly, application of RTC to urban drainage and sewer systems may be relevant:
+Control of structure is feasible where it proves that flexible redistribution of water in space and time contributes to the fulfilment of the specified operational objectives based on economically- and technically-sound solutions.

-• Where the system has substantial transport, storage or treatment capacity not effectively used under passive system operation;
+Accordingly, application of structure regulation to river, drainage and sewer systems may be relevant:

-- Where typical rainfall patterns over the catchment area exhibit high degrees of spatial variability resulting in some parts of the system becoming overloaded whilst others are underutilised; - Where the urban wastewater system includes treatment processes whose performance is amenable to active, short term control; - Where the assimilative capacity of the receiving waters is variable over time.
+- Where the system has substantial transport, storage or treatment capacity not effectively used under passive system operation; - Where typical rainfall patterns over the catchment area exhibit high degrees of spatial variability resulting in some parts of the system becoming overloaded whilst others are underutilised; - Where the urban wastewater system includes treatment processes whose performance is amenable to active, short term control; - Where the assimilative capacity of the receiving waters is variable over time.

-Usually, RTC is implemented as an integral part of a rehabilitation/upgrade scheme also involving significant civil upgrading works to increase the transport, treatment or assimilative capacity of the urban wastewater system.
-In such circumstances, the role of RTC is to optimise the operation of both the new and the existing facilities, thereby maximising the benefit in performance terms.
-Where the overall objective is to achieve compliance with specified performance targets, RTC serves to minimise the scale and extent of the necessary works.
+Usually, such structure regulations are implemented as an integral part of a rehabilitation/upgrade scheme also involving significant civil upgrading works to increase the transport, treatment or assimilative capacity of the river / urban network.
+In such circumstances, the role of structure controls is to optimise the operation of both the new and the existing facilities, thereby maximising the benefit in performance terms.
+Where the overall objective is to achieve compliance with specified performance targets, structure controls serve to minimise the scale and extent of the necessary works.

-8.2 Architecture of RTC Systems
+9.2 Architecture of Real-Time Control Systems